About

 She has a permanent public work installed with the Toronto Transit Commission at Yonge and St. Clair (Deer Park Crescent).

 Her books garner starred reviews and numerous awards.
-Most notably, she won the Governor General’s Award for her book ‘Ten Birds’ in 2011.
+Most notably, she won the Governor General’s Award for her book ‘Ten Birds’ in 2011, and the TD book award for ‘Nancy Knows’ in 2015.

-Cybèle is represented by Forum Gallery in New York and Los Angeles, and most recently mounted a solo show in NYC, June 2015.
+Cybèle is represented by Forum Gallery in New York and Los Angeles.

 Artist Statement